KyleAMathews/vite-remix-electric-sql-starter/README.md

 `npm run client:generate`

-Finally start the dev server (it starts concurrently both vite for serving to the browser as well as the backend tRPC server).
+Finally start the dev server (it starts concurrently both vite for serving to the browser as well as the backend server).

 `npm run dev`